Sindre Walle Egeli: Club career

 Born in Larvik, Egeli spent his youth career between the academies of Nanset IF and Sandefjord.
 On his debut for Sandefjord 2, he scored all five goals in a 5–0 win against Teie in the 4. divisjon.
-An incredibly prolific striker at youth and reserve level, he was likened to fellow Norwegian footballer Erling Haaland.
+An unusually prolific striker at youth and reserve level, he was likened to fellow Norwegian footballer Erling Haaland.

 In February 2022, it was announced that Egeli would move to Denmark to join the academy of Danish Superliga side Nordsjælland.

+On 29 August 2025, Egeli signed for EFL Championship club Ipswich Town on a five-year deal.
+The reported fee of £17.5 million represented a record transfer fee spent by a Championship club.

 International career

 Egeli has represented Norway at under-15 and under-16 level.
 He continued his prolific club form for both national teams, scoring a six-minute hat-trick against Armenia in qualification for the 2023 UEFA European Under-17 Championship.

+Egeli debuted for the senior Norway national team on 6 September 2024 in a Nations League game against Kazakhstan at the Almaty Central Stadium.
+He substituted Antonio Nusa in the 84th minute of a scoreless draw.

 Personal life

-Egeli is the brother of fellow professional footballer Vetle Walle Egeli.
+Egeli is the younger brother of fellow professional footballer Vetle Walle Egeli.